-Graduates from this course enter a variety of fields within spatial design and the creative industries as a whole.
-Employment opportunities are available in architectural and interior design practice, exhibition design, museum design and television production design.
-Previous graduates have taken up roles in major companies such as Brinkworth, Universal Design Studio, Campaign, Fitch, Foster + Partners and Prada.
+Our graduates enter a variety of fields within spatial design and the creative industries, notably architectural and interior design practice, exhibition design, museum design and television production design.
+Graduates work for major companies such as Brinkworth, Universal Design Studio, Campaign, Fitch, Foster + Partners and Prada.

 The ethos of professionalism is planned and delivered through the course curriculum at all levels.